Flywheel Marketing: The New Growth & Revenue Model for Businesses

 This stage also plays well with the recurring finding that it’s much easier to retain current customers than acquiring new ones.
 Here are some examples of how to make customers fall in love with your product:

-- Share helpful resource posts and case studies.
+- Share helpful resource posts and success stories.

 - Use surveys and feedback forms; ask about the features or benefits your customers would want to see next.